Below you’ll find all of our 2020 RV life updates from the road in one place.

 All the sitting also made us realize we were anxious to get back on the road and gave us time to plan out what we wanted the rest of our year to look like travel-wise.
 We wanted to go spend some recuperation time in some of our nation’s less-explored National Parks.

-- We thought for sure we’d have the new truck by August 25th, but we did not still did not.
+- We thought for sure we’d have the new truck by August 25th, but we still did not.
 The parts shortage that occurred in 2020 due to the state of the world was directly affecting us.
 For a while, Ford simply did not have the part we needed.
 Then once it was produced, the local FedEx did not have enough people working to unload their trucks.
 A month after purchasing our new truck, we still did not have it.

 Notable Restaurant Mention: We had a few great meals at Sango Kura while in the area.
 It is Pennsylvania’s first and only sake brewery!
 Beyond sake, they serve noodle, rice, ramen poke, and sushi dishes as well.